Donders-Institute/bidscoin/CONTRIBUTING.rst

 Please check that your contribution complies with the following rules before submitting a pull request:

 * CLI applications (i.e. Python modules that have an entrypoint + manpage in `pyproject.toml <./pyproject.toml>`__) should have informative docstrings and arguments, with usage examples presented as argparse epilogues.
 All CLIs and plugins must be described in the Sphinx RTD documentation
-* Docstrings should be formatted in `Sphinx style <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html>`__
+* Python functions should have docstrings formatted in `Sphinx style <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html>`__ and arguments with `type hints <https://docs.python.org/3/library/typing.html>`__
 * New modules, classes or functionality should be accompanied with `type hints <https://docs.python.org/3/library/typing.html>`__ and new (py)tests
 * All tests performed with `tox <https://tox.wiki>`__ must pass (python environments may be skipped, if at least one of them is tested)
 * Screens are wide nowadays, so the PEP directives for short code lines is considered outdated and does not have to be respected.
 Otherwise use PEP coding styles